The Working Group

 Women and Health Protection is administratively sponsored by the Canadian Women's Health Network and is affiliated with the Centres of Excellence for Women's Health.

-Women and Health Protection is staffed by:
+Women and Health Protection is staffed by a volunteer Steering Committee.

 Members of the WHP Steering Committee are: